 Property investors prefer RoI over rental revenues

-Commercial property developers offer RoI at 8-11%, while banks’ interest rates are at 5-7%
+The RoI from pre-leased commercial properties is around 8-11%, while banks’ interest rates are at 5-7%

-Hyderabad: Post pandemic, many people are looking at fractional ownership of commercial properties as a smart investment option.
+Hyderabad: Post pandemic, many people are looking towards fractional ownership of commercial realty as a smart investment option.
 Thanks to affordable asset value and sustainable source of income.
-Earlier, very few companies used to offer such institutional grade commercial real estate with property management and liquidity through resale.
-Now, there are multiple brands doing this.
+Earlier, few companies used to offer such institutional grade commercial space with property management solutions and liquidity through resale.
+Now, multiple brands are doing this.

 While the banks are providing around 5-7 per cent interest rates on long term fixed deposits, the branded commercial property developers are giving about 8-11 per cent return on investment (RoI).
 The investors need to check the track record of the builders as some of them claim to offer RoI up to 20 per cent in social media advertisements, which are not dependable.

-Basically, the idea behind selling a small portion of commercial property by a realtor is to acquire funds for development of the project at a lesser interest rate when compared to the banks and other lending institutions.
-Instead of putting their savings in the banks, the buyers invest in commercial properties to get RoI monthly.
+Basically, the idea behind selling small unit sizes of the commercial property by a realtor is to acquire funds for development of the project at a lesser interest rate when compared to the banks and other lending institutions.
+Instead of putting their savings in the banks, the buyers invest in commercial properties to get a higher RoI on a monthly basis.

-"Though this concept is not new, it is gaining traction after the Covid impact on the salaries of middle-class.
-Today, everyone is looking to have a second income and the commercial real estate allows that.
+"Though this concept is not new, it is gaining traction after the Covid-19 impact on the salaries of middle-class.
+Today, everyone is looking to have a passive income and the commercial real estate allows that.
 However, there is a parallel demand for residential projects from the first time home buyers," said B Sunil Chandra Reddy, President of real estate body TREDA.

-For those who are interested to invest in commercial real estate, there is a wide range of options available these days.
-Apart from investing in real estate investment trusts (REITs) and Infrastructure Investment Trusts (InvITs), they can choose to put their money in office buildings, co-working spaces, high-end restaurants, hotels, serviced apartments and other properties.
+For those, who are interested to invest in commercial real estate, there is a wide range of options available these days.
+Apart from investing in real estate investment trusts (REITs) and Infrastructure Investment Trusts (InvITs), they can choose to put their money in office buildings, co-working spaces, high-end restaurants, luxury hotels and serviced apartments.

 Other than these projects directly from the builders and developers, numerous tech-enabled platforms like hBits, Assetmonk, MYRE Capital, Property Share, Bhive, Invest Corner and Square Select Estates are offering fractional investment opportunity to their customers in premium pre-leased commercial real estate assets with low ticket sizes and personalised services.